-With every fandom come responsibilities.
-And anime is no exception.
+Every fandom comes with its own set of responsibilities.
+And anime is no different.

-These are 30 essential anime terms for newbies. 🙂
+These are the 30 most important anime terms for newcomers to know! 🙂

 1. Waifu/ Husbando

 - a term for a fictional character, usually in anime, that someone has great (and usually romantic) affection for.

 - Onii-chan is a Japanese word meaning big brother; Onee-chan is a female equivalent (big sister).

 - a Japanese honorific used when someone is older than you in age or they have more experience in a field than you.

 - a Japanese term for a character development process that portrays a person who is initially cold (and sometimes even hostile) before gradually showing a warmer, friendlier side over time.